JCSDA/jedi-docs/docs/using/building_and_running/building_jedi.rst

 Here we have used :code:`~/jedi/src` as our source directory and :code:`~jedi/build` as our build directory.
 Feel free to change this as you wish, but just **make sure that your source and build directories are different**.
 This command should work for most bundles, and in particular when working on a preconfigured HPC or AWS instance.
 The ecbuild command may take several minutes to run.

-Note that the `-DPython3_EXECUTABLE=$(which python3)` uses a cmake flag to ensure that the python3 executable is set to the current shell session's Python 3 interpreter.
-As long as you are working in a shell with an activated `spack-stack` build environment this command ensures that linked Python code references the spack-stack version of Python and its C library.
-If you don't pass this argument, ecbuild may incorrectly reference the system Python interpreter or the interpreter installed by Homebrew (OSX).
+Note that :code:`-DPython3_EXECUTABLE=$(which python3)` uses a cmake flag to ensure that the :code:`python3` executable is set to the current shell session's Python 3 interpreter.
+This ensures that build targets are linking with the correct Python library (from spack-stack or from your Python virtual environment).
+If you don't pass this argument, ecbuild may target the wrong Python 3 version.

 .. warning::